nus-cs2103-AY2223S1/tp/docs/UserGuide.md

    1. keep track of your students and their individual lesson plans.
    2. keep track of your students grades, homework and attendance.
    3. keep track of your lesson timings.
-   4. keep track of your students' contact information.
+   4. keep track of your students' contact information.<br>
 Pupilist can get your scheduling done faster with single line CLI command inputs to manage all your tutoring needs.

 ## Table of Contents